 Full inventory counting

 A full inventory count usually happens at the end of the calendar year, following the holiday rush, when inventory levels are typically at their lowest.
 Retail teams count all of the inventory in their store and start the new year off with an accurate record that includes the total cost of goods sold and retail value of their merchandise.

 Depending on the amount of SKUs your store carries, physical inventory counts can be a time-consuming undertaking.
 Typically, merchants will close their store to do full inventory counts or schedule a team to work overnight.
 As a result, many small retailers limit full inventory counts to once or twice per year, opting for periodic cycle counting in between.

-- Advantages: Provides accurate inventory numbers for balance sheets.
+- Advantage: Provides accurate inventory numbers for balance sheets.

 💡 PRO TIP: With Shopify POS, it’s easy to keep track of your inventory costs, quantities, and retail value.
 To get started, view the Month-end inventory snapshot report in Shopify admin.

 What is the difference between physical and perpetual inventory counts?

 Physical inventory is a stock-taking method in which retail staff manually count store inventory and adjust their inventory management system if they find discrepancies.

 Perpetual inventory, on the other hand, happens when stock levels are updated after your point of sale system processes a transaction and the inventory levels for the items sold adjust automatically.